ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 As defined in {{sssec-challenge-value}}, the way the N\_S value is computed depends on the particular way the joining node provides the Group Manager with the access token, as well as on following interactions between the two.

 * If the access token has not been provided to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S is computed as a 32-byte long challenge.
-For an example, see point (2) of {{sssec-challenge-value}}.
+For an example, see points (2) and (3) in {{sssec-challenge-value}}.

 * If the access token has been provided to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S takes the most recent value provided to the Client by the Group Manager in the 'kdcchallenge' parameter, as specified in point (1) of {{sssec-challenge-value}}.
 This value is provided either in the Token Transfer Response (see {{ssec-token-post}}), or in a 4.00 (Bad Request) error response to a following Join Request (see {{ssec-join-req-processing}}).
 In either case, it is RECOMMENDED to use an 8-byte long random challenge as value for N\_S.

 If we consider both N\_C and N\_S to take 8-byte long values, the following considerations hold.

 * Let us consider both N\_C and N\_S as taking random values, and the Group Manager to never change the value of the N\_S provided to a Client during the lifetime of an access token.
-Then, as per the birthday paradox, the average collision for N\_S will happen after 2^32 new transferred access tokens, while the average collision for N\_C will happen after 2^32 new Join Requests.
+Then, as per the birthday paradox, the average collision for N\_S will happen after 2<sup>32</sup> new transferred access tokens, while the average collision for N\_C will happen after 2<sup>32</sup> new Join Requests.
 This amounts to considerably more token provisionings than the expected new joinings to OSCORE groups under a same Group Manager, as well as to considerably more requests to join OSCORE groups from a same Client using a same access token under a same Group Manager.

 * {{Section 7 of RFC9203}} as well {{Section B.2 of RFC8613}} recommend the use of 8-byte random values as well.
 Unlike in those cases, the values of N\_C and N\_S considered in this document are not used for as sensitive operations as the derivation of a Security Context, and thus do not have possible implications in the security of AEAD ciphers.